patternfly/patternfly/src/patternfly/components/Select/docs/select-single-typeahead.md

-The Single Select should be used when the user is selecting an option from a list of items.
-Although the presentation is similar to the basic dropdown, the underlying HTML and Aria tag structure is specific to a select list.
-The selection will replace the default text in the toggle.
-The selection is highlighted with the list is opened.
-If the selection is cleared elsewhere (i.e. from the filter bar), the default text is restored.
+The Single Select Typeahead should be used when the user is selecting one option from a list of items with the option to narrow the list by typing from the keyboard.
+Selected items are removed from the list.
+The user can clear the selection and restore the placeholder text.

 ## Accessibility